The New Year Rings In With 'Fire And Fury.' It Might Mean A Consequential 2018

 Thursday

-- Attorney General Jeff Sessions rescinds Obama-era marijuana guidelines, two days after recreational marijuana was legalized in California.
+- Attorney General Jeff Sessions rescinds Obama-era marijuana guidelines, three days after recreational marijuana was legalized in California.

 - A tie is broken in the last remaining Virginia state delegate race by pulling the name out of a bowl.
 The Republican, David Yancey, was named the winner, keeping control of the statehouse in Republican hands.
 The Democrat, Shelly Simonds, may ask for a recount.

-- The United States suspends most aid to Pakistan.
+- The United States suspends most security assistance to Pakistan.

 - Trump makes an appearance on video screens flanking press secretary Sarah Huckabee Sanders.